 Turning this future vision of Oregon City into reality is something that requires efforts from many people.
 Like the communities that settled along the Willamette thousands of years ago, each person had something to offer, something that helped build those early communities into what we know Oregon City to be today.
-Like those people, the City of Oregon City and the Tourism Strategic Plan have a role to play in realizing their vision.
-The City believes this mission is to:
+Like those people, the City and their Oregon City Tourism Strategic Plan have a role to play in realizing their vision.
+The city believes their mission is to: